Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 1: Hybrid Beamforming

 \section{Case Study 1: Hybrid Beamforming}

-This section presents an application of our methodology within an unsupervised learning setup, as introduced in Subsection~\ref{ssec:training_setups}, focusing on the task of {\em hybrid beamforming}~\cite{ioushua2019family}, which is considered to be key in enabling high-frequency large-scale \ac{mimo} systems~\cite{elbir2022twenty}.
+This section presents an application of our methodology within an unsupervised learning setup, as introduced in Subsection~\ref{ssec:training_setups}, focusing on the task of {\em hybrid beamforming}~\cite{shlezinger2024artificial}, which is considered key in enabling high-frequency large-scale \ac{mimo} systems~\cite{elbir2022twenty}.
 Our motivation for using hybrid beamforming as a case study stems not only from its technological importance, but also from its need for rapid optimization solvers, since: $(i)$ The beamforming task is typically represented as an optimization problem that is tackled with iterative solvers~\cite{yu2016alternating,sohrabi2016hybrid,gong2019rf,qiao2020alternating}; $(ii)$ Hybrid beamformers are tuned for a given \ac{csi}, which can change rapidly (over $10^3$ times a second~\cite{shlezinger2024artificial}); $(iii)$ While unfolded optimizers have been shown to yield suitable hybrid beamformers within a few iterations~\cite{lavi2023learn,nguyen2023deep,balevi2021unfolded,levy2025rapid,shi2022deep}, each iteration is often computationally intense, especially in wideband regimes, such that the optimizer cannot be applied within a coherence duration.
 Accordingly, this case study represents an optimization setup where there is a concrete need to simultaneously reduce the number of iterations and alleviate the burden within the iterations.
+While this case study focuses on alternating optimization based on \ac{pga}, selected as a representative baseline due to its widespread use, its established empirical performance, and its suitability for deep unfolding~\cite{lavi2023learn}, the proposed methodology is generic and can be applied to alternative hybrid beamforming optimizers as well.
+Our emphasis is not on the specific choice of solver, but on demonstrating how iterative algorithms can be transformed into reduced-complexity, trainable models via approximated deep unfolding.

 To present the case study, we first formulate the task in Subsection~\ref{ssec:HBF_model}, followed by the description of the \ac{pga} optimizer for this task in Subsection~\ref{ssec:HBF_opt}.
 We explain how the proposed methodology is incorporated into the resulting algorithm and discuss its performance in Subsections~\ref{ssec:HBF_Lopt} and~\ref{ssec:HBF_Exp}, respectively.